smcclatchy/inference-for-high-dimensional-data/_episodes/10-principal-component-analysis.md

 _dimension reduction_.
 The general idea is to reduce the dataset to have fewer dimensions, yet approximately preserve important properties, such as the distance between samples.
 If we are able to reduce down to, say, two dimensions, we can then easily make plots.
-The technique behind it all, the singular value decomposition (SVD), is also useful in other contexts.
-Before introducing the rather complicated mathematics behind the SVD, we will motivate the ideas behind it with a simple example.

 #### Example: Reducing two dimensions to one